VentGrey/VentGrey/README.md

 * The only obsolete and useless programming languages are the ones you cannot master with your current skill.
   * "But PHP is old and..." yes, we heard you boi who cannot be productive without `npm install`.
 * C and C++ aren't insecure and **super-dangerous**, devs don't read new standards and they suck at C/C++.
-* Newer languages aren't **THAT** awesome as they claim to be.
-* PHP isn't *"obsolete"* or *"dead"*.
-It also doesn't have horrible code.
-Horrible code comes from horrible programmers.
+* Horrible code comes from horrible programmers.
 * `-O3` doesn't produce faulty code, if it does, your code is wrong, not the compiler.
 * The `gnome-keyring-daemon` fucking sucks but there is no good alternative to it.
-* Dbus should be dead.
-* YAML sucks :neutral_face: (2022 update, it still sucks)
+* YAML sucks :neutral_face: (2023 update, it still sucks)
 * "Cross platform" usually means "Web interface" which isn't really better
 * Using a lot of dependencies doesn't make a project "smart" it makes it "bloated"
 * Some garbage **IS NOT OK**
 * The popular mindset of "Customers don't care how you did it, they care that software just works" is precisely what's making us drown in bugs.
-* Frameworks are becoming developer friendly but machine agressive.
 * "We have too much memory nowadays", "We have massive storage" are just excuses for people who can't build efficient software.
-* Not caring about performance makes you a bad programmer.
+* Making things simple isn't difficult, y'all just too lazy to think sometimes (myself included).
 ---